stegojulia/Houseplant-care-tracker/README.md

 Overall the project was successful in achieving the MVP in the time available.
 It was particularly useful to focus on prioritising tasks to ensure that a well functioning app was completed before adding features and small improvements.
 Of course, there were also challenges and learning points.

 ## What I would have done differently
 I found effective unit testing to be a challenging concept.
-In the future I would like to learn more and introduce a wider range of more sophisticated tests (e.g. random values).
+In the future I would like to learn more and introduce a wider range of more sophisticated tests (e.g. random values, testing incorrect input).
 I will also introduce unit testing earlier in the process.

 Some issues arose from failing to regularly update the requirements/pipfiles on the remote repository which affected the portability of the app.
 Running builds with Jenkins on a different machine were helpful in catching these problems.